Darkmono112/Hacksmith2023/App_Docs/Setup.md

-## Startup Instruction
+## Startup Instruction for Windows:

-## Requirements
+### Requirements
 python version 3.11.*
 Django version 4.1.7+
 js

-## Setup
-There is some defualt data that can be used in this app.
-If this is desired enter the following commands into your bash
+### Database Setup:
+The following commands populate the database with example inventory items and drones.
+For example, after starting the project for the first time, you should be able navigate to the Order Page and see various items ready to order.
+After navigating to the directory that contains 'manage.py' in the DroneCones project, run the following commands in the shell:
 ```shell
 python manage.py make-migrations
 python manage.py migrate
 ```
-This will populate most of the data tables for drone cones with example data for the application

-## Enableing user groups

-run the following command prior to running the site
+### Enabling User Groups:

+The following command sets up user groups that separate users into Administrators, Users, and Flyers.
+One person can be a member of multiple groups.
+For instance, someone who just created a new account is a User, and can become a flyer by navigating to the Flyer Signup Page and filling out the form.
+Without this command, the site would not be able to function properly.
+Run the following in the shell from the same location as the migration commands:
 ```shell
 python manage.py create_groups
 ```

-# Startup

-## Basic method
+### Startup:
-To start up the django way use the following command whil ein the Drone Cones folder
+To start the server locally, run the following command from the same location as previous commands:
 ```shell
 python manage.py runserver
 ```
+This will serve the application to the web from your computer, meaning that no one else can see the application.
+If you would like to host the website publicly, stay tuned for the next update!
-## Quick start
+### Quick start:
-To quick start from the top directory in your project "HACKSMITH2023" run
+To quick start from the top directory in your project "HACKSMITH2023" run the following in the shell:
 ```shell
 ./start.sh
 ```

-This shell script is made for convenience for quickly starting or restarting the webserver.
+This shell script is a convenient way to start or restart the server from any directory in the application.